SiddharthaSarma/react-movie-info/README.md

 ```
 2. Create a copy of `.env.default` file and rename to `.env`
 3. Replace your `YOUR_API_KEY` with your valid omdb api key.
-4. Fireup the server using the following command
+4. Fireup the server using the following command.
+5. Navigate to `http://localhost:3000/` where you can find application running.
 ```
 npm start
 ```